20 Plant Based Snacks Your Kids Will Love

 The following snack ideas include a healthy dose of plant-based calories, protein, vitamins and minerals for their growing needs.
 These are also quick vegan snacks for babies and toddlers.

-The trick is to select unsweetened calcium-fortified soy yoghurt to reduce your baby’s intake of hidden sugar from shop bought vegan snacks.
-A bonus if it’s also fortified with iodine and vitamin B12.
+The trick is to select unsweetened calcium-fortified soy yoghurt to reduce your baby’s intake of hidden sugar from shop-bought vegan snacks.
+A bonus is if it’s also fortified with iodine and vitamin B12.

 Avoid organic varieties of yoghurt as these are unfortified with calcium, vitamins B12 and vitamin D.